-Thanks to dynamic content distribution systems, which keep track of the content preferences of everyone on your email lists and automatically populates personalized emails with the types of content they engage with, you can reach a level of personalized marketing that is unmatched by any other technique.
+Thanks to dynamic content distribution systems (like StoneShot DNA), which keep track of the content preferences of everyone on your email lists and automatically populates personalized emails with the types of content they engage with, you can reach a level of personalized marketing that is unmatched by any other technique.

 To start with the basics of personalization, check out our article “Email Personalization: The Basics”!